andreqi/coh-metrix-esp/README.md

 **1. Install Freeling**

-For most of its Natural Laguage Processing needs, Coh-Metrix-Esp uses [Freeling](http://nlp.lsi.upc.edu/freeling/index.php).
+For most of its Natural Language Processing needs, Coh-Metrix-Esp uses [Freeling](http://nlp.lsi.upc.edu/freeling/index.php).

 If you are using Linux or Windows, follow the instructions [here](https://freeling-user-manual.readthedocs.io/en/latest/installation/installation-packages/) to install the library.

-If you are using MacOS X, you can install Freeling using homebrew ([*How to install Homebrew?*](https://brew.sh/)):
+If you are using macOS, you can install Freeling using homebrew ([*How to install Homebrew?*](https://brew.sh/)):

 ```
 brew install freeling
 ```

+**2. Build the Freeling Java API**

+*If you are using macOS, you can skip this step since we already include the necessary library file.*

+This step is required for Coh-Metrix-Esp to be able to use Freeling's functionalities.
+Please, follow the appropriate instructions for [Windows](https://github.com/TALP-UPC/FreeLing/blob/master/APIs/java/README.Win.md) or [Linux](https://github.com/TALP-UPC/FreeLing/blob/master/APIs/java/README.Unix.md).

-**2. Install Coh-Metrix-Esp**
+**3. Download Coh-Metrix-Esp**

-Download the `.jar` file that corresponds to your operating system.
+Download the `coh-metrix-esp.jar` file.

 ## Running Coh-Metrix-Esp